Yeni-Hwang/Disney-Plus-Porject/README.md

 ![image](https://user-images.githubusercontent.com/78137937/152579001-9f7cc45a-98a0-4812-8c74-bca2a734fb45.png)

 The graph compares topic proportion of each films.
 '10 Things I Hate About You' and 'Stargirl' are conventionally classified in the same genre -Comedy, Drama, Romance.
 However, Topic modeling noticed a difference and distinguished them.
-Both of them are teen-romantic, but Stargirl has mysterious and fantasy stroy lines.
+Both of them are teen-romantic, but Stargirl has mysterious and fantasy story lines.
 In addition, music played a crucial role in providing narratives in Stargirl.
 Interestingly, according to wordcloud at step 1, topic 4 demonstartes these characters quite well.

 ### 3) Hierarchical clustering and compare dissimilarity: Disney Plus VS Hulu